msummers/newrelic-opentracing-cpp/README.md

    - If there is no pre-built Nginx OpenTracing Release that matches your Nginx version you have to [build your own Nginx OpenTracing module](https://github.com/opentracing-contrib/nginx-opentracing#building-from-source)
 3. Place `ngx_http_opentracing_module.so` in the Nginx module directory
    - On Ubuntu for instance, this is `/usr/lib/nginx/modules/`
-4. [Download the latest version of the New Relic Nginx OpenTracing Tracer](https://github.com/msummers/newrelic-opentracing-cpp/releases) `libnr_opentracing.so` and `libopentracing.so`
+4. [Download the latest version of the New Relic Nginx OpenTracing Tracer](https://github.com/msummers/newrelic-opentracing-cpp/releases) `libnr_opentracing.so`, `libopentracing.so`, and `newrelic-daemon`
 5. Place the downloaded libs anywhere you like
    - Update the linker cache with `sudo ldconfig <full_path_to_libopentracing.so>`
    - Verify `libnr_opentracing.so` with `ldd <full_path>/libnr_opentracing.so` you should see something similar to